Freshman Admission Requirements

 - 2 years - Language other than English: the same language (possible waiver)

-- 1 year - Visual / Performing Arts: art, dance, drama/theater, or music
+- 1 year - Visual / Performing Arts: art, dance, drama/theater, or music; must be in the same discipline

 - 1 year - Elective Courses: additional classes selected from the above subjects